besnik/tutorials/docker-mediawiki/readme.md

 How you should have Mediawiki running as Docker container with persisted data, images (files), extensions and configuration.

+# Adding custom logo

+Logo file is located inside container at `/var/www/html/resources/assets/wiki.png` and path to it is configured in `LocalSettings.php` in `$wgLogo`.

+You could put your own logo at host in e.g. `~/mediawiki/resources/assets/mylogo.png` and mount it when running docker image using `-v` parameter like `-v /home/[user]/mediawiki/resources/assets/mylogo.png:/var/www/html/resources/assets/mylogo.png` (add ` \` if you put the param in multi-line statement of your script.

 # Next steps